-- Specify the name of a firmware binary file used to upgrade your PX2. - The specified firmware file must be compatible with your PX2 and have an official Raritan signature.
+- Specify the name of a firmware binary file used to upgrade your PX3. - The specified firmware file must be compatible with your PX3 and have an official Raritan signature.

-• If the specified firmware file is the same as the current firmware version of your PX2, no firmware upgrade is performed unless you have set the option "force update" to true.
+• If the specified firmware file is the same as the current firmware version of your PX3, no firmware upgrade is performed.